adonisjs/adonisjs.com/content/blog_posts/articles/experimental-release-for-inertia.md

 This process can be highly optimized using [preload](https://developer.mozilla.org/fr/docs/Web/HTML/Attributes/rel/preload) and [modulepreload](https://developer.mozilla.org/fr/docs/Web/HTML/Attributes/rel/modulepreload) attributes.

-Vite generates a Manifest outlining the relationships between our application's various scripts and styles in production.
+In production, Vite generates a Manifest outlining the relationships between our application's various scripts and styles.
 We can use this manifest to create preload tags for assets and inject them into the HTML.

 Preload tags are generated for: